eslawski/frontend-interviews/my_lil_jstor/README.md

 Once all dependencies are resolved, we can run some commands to initialize the application and start the server.

-To create a local sqlite with test data
+To create a local SQLite database with test data
 ```
 python manage.py migrate
 ```